srmainwaring/asv_wave_sim/README.md

 ## Notes

+This branch is for legacy support and is maintenance only.
+The plugins target Gazebo11 / ROS Noetic running on Ubuntu 20.04 (Focal).

-This is a prototype branch `feature/fft_waves` which contains an updated wave engine that uses FFTs to generate the wavefield physics and visuals.
+It includes an in-development wave engine that uses FFTs to generate the wavefield physics and visuals.
+The current version of the FFT wave engine has a fixed set of wave parameters.

-There are changes in the way that the wave parameters need to be set, and it may not be possible to avoid breaking the existing interface used to specify trochoidal waves.
-This is still work in progress, and the current version has a fixed set of wave parameters.

 The library has additional dependencies on two FFT libraries: